bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Render slider verses in slider stanzas. (/)

-* Times mask doesn't always work? (/) Still confirm.

-* Calculate to accommodate outer borders for SliderStanzas.
+* Calculate to accommodate outer borders for SliderStanzas. (/)

+* Allow verse to be the times mask.
+    * Make verse element length just wide enough.

 * Calibrate touch to be in sync with hover.
     * This may need to get touch start from verse, then touch move from slider.